neondatabase/website/next/content/docs/tutorial/use-branching-for-test.md

 AND a.color = b.color
 ```

-Let’s now run a `SELECT model, color FROM shoes` query to verify the result.
+Next, run a `SELECT model, color FROM shoes` query to verify the result.

 ```text
 | # |         model        | color                                          |